-Today, we will discuss the important functions of the human digestive system.
+Let’s discuss the important functions of the human digestive system.

 Parts of the Digestive System

 We voluntarily put the food in our mouth, chew it, and the chewed food mixed with saliva (also known as the bolus) enters the food pipe.
-We might stop eating after some time, but the process of digestion goes on until hours later and ends only after the waste products are eliminated.
+We might stop eating after some time, but the process of digestion goes on for hours until the waste products are eliminated.
 The human digestive tract, also known as the Gastrointestinal Tract, consists of the alimentary canal and the associated glands.
 The alimentary canal begins with the mouth.
 The mouth is an anterior opening and leads to the buccal cavity.
 Teeth and tongue are located in the buccal cavity.
-Next to the oral cavity is the pharynx.
+Next to the buccal cavity is the pharynx.
 The pharynx has the opening for the oesophagus and the trachea (windpipe).
 The gastro-oesophageal sphincter is present at the opening of the oesophagus in the stomach.
 The stomach is divided into three segments; upper cardiac (in which the oesophagus opens), middle fundus, and the lower pyloric region.
 It is the pyloric segment of the stomach which leads to the duodenum; a pyloric sphincter regulates the opening of the stomach into the duodenum.
 The small intestine is also divided into three parts.
 The duodenum represents the first part of the small intestine.
 The middle coiled segment of the small intestine is the jejunum, and the highly coiled part is the ileum.
 The ileum has its opening in the large intestine.
 The large intestine is also divided into three parts, namely, caecum, colon, and rectum.
-The first part of the large intestine, caecum, leads into the colon; which is further segmented into an ascending, transverse and a descending part.
+The first part of the large intestine, caecum, leads into the colon; which is further segmented into the ascending, transverse and descending parts.
 The descending part of the colon extends into the rectum.
 The rectum leads into the anus.

 Now that we have an overview of the parts of the human digestive system, we will now talk about the functions of the digestive system.

-The human digestive system not only makes digestion of the food possible but it also its assimilation and elimination.
+The human digestive system not only makes digestion of the food possible but also its assimilation and elimination.

-Digestion is the process whereby the complex substances are converted into simpler molecules, which are easily absorbed.
+Digestion is the process whereby the complex substances are converted into simpler ones, which are easily absorbed.
 Various chemical and mechanical processes aid the very process of digestion.
 The mechanical processes begin right at the moment you put food in your mouth.
 Since chewing is a physical process, it is referred to as a mechanical process.
 Chemical digestion also initiates when the food is in your mouth.
 In mouth, the food gets mixed with saliva; which contains salivary enzymes.
 These salivary enzymes start breaking down food molecules.
 When the food reaches your stomach, chemical processes start taking place.
 The food, now, starts mixing with various digestive juices.

 1. Saliva helps in proper mixing and mastication of the food particles.
 The food mixed with saliva is called bolus.
 The saliva contains the electrolytes, Na+, K+, Cl-, and HCO3-, and salivary enzymes, salivary lipase, and lysozyme.

 - The salivary amylase breaks down the starch molecules.
-The salivary amylase which is present in saliva is also called ptyalin.
+The salivary amylase, which is present in saliva, is also called ptyalin.
 Starch is broken down into maltose and dextrin.
 Further digestion takes place in the small intestine.
 Nearly 30 per cent of the starch is digested in the oral cavity itself.

 Starch + Salivary amylase → Maltose

 - Salivary lipase aids in the digestion of the fat.
-The salivary lipase plays a significant role in infants because the pancreatic lipase is still not developed in infants.
+The salivary lipase plays a significant role in infants; because the pancreatic lipase is still not developed in infants.

 - The lysozyme of the saliva plays the role of an antibacterial agent; hence, it prevents infections.